IGNF/odeon/docs/sample_sys.md

 the mask polygons.
 It can be useful in a monoclass case, when you want to select an ensemble of complementary patches without the learning class to improve the discrimination of your model.
 ![](assets/sample_sys_invert_patch.png?raw=true)
-* `buffer_size (optional, default value 50, positive integer)`:
+* `buffer_size (optional, default value 50, positive float)`:
 Size of the padding (space inside the extent and starting at the borders of the extent, interior margin of the global extent) value to apply to the extent to avoid sampled points close to the borders.
+Expressed in CRS unit.
 <br/>no padding (buffer_size = 0):
 ![](assets/no_padding.png?raw=true)
 <br/>padding of 200 (buffer_size = 200):